Prototypes overview

 Import is a way to specify service settings and versions for a cluster or service to be able to receive them from other clusters.

-To use the config parts exported from another cluster, use the import statement in your cluster.
-You should specify the name and acceptable versions of an exported cluster (or a service in a cluster):
+To import parts of config exported from another cluster, use the import property.
+You can specify the name and allowed versions of the exported cluster (or service within the cluster):

 ---